 The IEEE Transactions on Neural Networks and Learning Systems publishes technical articles that deal with the theory, design, and applications of neural networks and related learning systems.

+The values displayed for the journal bibliometrics fields in IEEE Xplore are based on the Journal Citation Report from Clarivate from the 2022 report released in June 2023.
+The values displayed for CiteScore metrics are from Scopus 2022 report released in June 2023.
 Journal Citation Metrics Journal Citation Metrics such as Impact Factor, Eigenfactor Score™ and Article Influence Score™ are available where applicable.
 Each year, Journal Citation Reports© (JCR) from Thomson Reuters examines the influence and impact of scholarly research journals.
 JCR reveals the relationship between citing and cited journals, offering a systematic, objective means to evaluate the world's leading journals.
-Find out more about IEEE Journal Rankings.
+Find out more about IEEE Journal Bibliometrics.

 Call for Special Issues